tortleX3/Post_Fix/README.md

 with a value of 53.

-In order to earn full points for the bonus you will have to implement test cases
+In order to earn full points for the bonus you will have to implement robust test cases

 ### Part One: Write an ExponentOperator class